Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web: Methods

 \subsection{Component identification}

-Hot gas within any given line of sight but outside the target source has two major origins, that is, gravitationally bound galaxies and their dark matter halos, and diffuse gas in the intergalactic medium between galaxy halos.
-Apart from evaluating their X-ray emission in the lightcone and making comparisons to emission from the target source, it is also interesting to compare the X-ray emission from hot gas of different origins.
-For this reason, we categorized the gas cells in the lightcone into several types corresponding to different observational characteristics.
+Hot gas within any given line of sight but outside the target source has two major origins: gravitationally bound galaxies and their dark-matter halos, and diffuse gas in the intergalactic medium between galaxy halos.
+Apart from evaluating their X-ray emission in the light cone and making comparisons to emission from the target source, it is also interesting to compare the X-ray emission from hot gas of different origins.
+For this reason, we categorized the gas cells in the light cone into several types corresponding to different observational characteristics.

-First, we consider the hot gas gravitationally bound to the galaxy halos.
-To guarantee that the galaxies have enough baryonic mass to be sufficiently resolved, we only select the subhalos with stellar mass of $M_{\ast} > \SI{5e9}{M_{\sun}}$, where $M_{\ast}$ is the sum of masses of all stars within twice the stellar half mass radius.
+First, we considered the hot gas that is gravitationally bound to the galaxy halos.
+To guarantee that the galaxies have enough baryonic mass to be sufficiently resolved, we only selected the subhalos with a stellar mass of $M_{\ast} > \SI{5e9}{M_{\sun}}$, where $M_{\ast}$ is the sum of masses of all stars within twice the stellar half-mass radius.
 We note that only $\SI{5.33}{\percent}$ of the total gas mass resides in subhalos below this stellar-mass threshold.
 According to their star formation activities, we further split the selected galaxies into a subsample of star-forming galaxies and a subsample of quenched galaxies.
-The method we use to identify different types of galaxies is similar to the practice of \citet{2018MNRAS.474.3976G} and \citet{2021MNRAS.503..726L}, which we roughly summarize below.
-We calculate the mean specific star formation rate ($\mathrm{sSFR} = \mathrm{SFR}/M_{\ast}$) within twice the stellar half mass radius of these subhalos in a snapshot.
-The sSFR of subhalo as a function of the stellar mass at $z=0.01$ is shown in Fig.~\ref{fig:sSFR}.
+The method we used to identify different types of galaxies is similar to the practices of \citet{2018MNRAS.474.3976G} and \citet{2021MNRAS.503..726L}, which we roughly summarize below.
+We calculated the mean specific star formation rate ($\mathrm{sSFR} = \mathrm{SFR}/M_{\ast}$, where $\mathrm{SFR}$ is the star formation rate) within twice the stellar half-mass radius of these subhalos in a snapshot.
+The sSFR of a subhalo as a function of the stellar mass at $z=0.01$ is shown in Fig.~\ref{fig:sSFR}.
 Galaxies that lie below $\SI{1}{dex}$ below the mean sSFR are classified as quenched galaxies.
 We refer to galaxies above this threshold as star-forming galaxies.
 Such a classification was consistently carried out at different redshifts for this study.
-In addition, we have also identified a diffuse gas component in the lightcone as the collection of all ``fuzz'' gas cells, that is, including the ICM and IGrM (classified as ``inner fuzz''), as well as IGM (``outer fuzz'' in simulation).
+In addition, we also identified a diffuse gas component in the light cone as the collection of all ``fuzz'' gas cells, that is, including the ICM, IGrM (classified as ``inner fuzz''), and IGM (``outer fuzz'' in the simulation).